rmonvfer/sourcextractor/README.md

 ## How to Contribute

 We welcome contributions from the community!
-If you want to contribute, please follow our [contribution guidelines](https://github.com/user/sourcextractor/blob/master/CONTRIBUTING.md).
+If you want to contribute, please follow our [contribution guidelines](https://github.com/rmonvfer/sourcextractor/blob/master/CONTRIBUTING.md).

 ## License

 SourceXtractor is released under the MIT license.
-See [LICENSE](https://github.com/user/sourcextractor/blob/master/LICENSE) for more information.
+See [LICENSE](https://github.com/rmonvfer/sourcextractor/blob/master/LICENSE) for more information.

 ## Credits

-SourceXtractor was created by [Your name](https://github.com/yourusername) and is maintained by the open-source community.
+SourceXtractor was created by [rmonvfer](https://github.com/rmonvfer) and is maintained by the open-source community.